 Metastatic bone cancer (cancer that formed in another part of the body and later spread to the bones) often has the same appearance and symptoms as primary bone cancer.
 A biopsy can determine where in the body the cancer began.

-One key test is an examination of a patient’s blood for alkaline phosphatase, an enzyme that can be found at particularly high levels in the blood when bone-forming cells are very active.
-This kind of high activity occurs normally when a young child’s bones are growing, or when a broken bone is mending.
-Otherwise, it might be an indication that a tumor is creating abnormal bone tissue.
-Since alkaline phosphatase may rise in response to other causes, high levels do not necessarily indicate that a patient has bone cancer, but they do signal the need for further evaluation.
+One key test involves examining your blood to look for a specific enzyme that is often present at high levels when bone-forming cells are very active, called alkaline phosphatase.
+This kind of high activity occurs normally when a young child’s bones are growing or when a broken bone is mending.
+Otherwise, it could mean that a tumor is creating abnormal bone tissue.
+Since the enzyme may rise in response to other causes, high levels do not necessarily indicate that you definitely have bone cancer.
+But they do signal the need for further evaluation.

-A physician will usually order imaging tests such as an x-rays, which will allow the doctor to see any unusual bone growths.
-This may be followed by a bone scan, to see if there are other abnormal areas in the skeleton.
-Before a bone scan, a small amount of a slightly radioactive substance known as a “tracer” is injected into a vein.
-After a few hours, the tracer material will collect in places where there is new bone growth.
-A computed tomography (CT) or magnetic resonance imaging (MRI) scan is often ordered to show the exact size, shape, and extent of the suspected bone tumor, and to determine if it has invaded surrounding tissue.
+We usually begin with x-rays, which allow your doctor to see any unusual bone growths.
+This may be followed by a bone scan, to see if there are other abnormal areas in your bones.
+Before a bone scan, we inject a small amount of a slightly radioactive substance, known as a tracer, into a vein.
+After a few hours, the tracer collects where there is new bone growth.
+Often, we recommend a CT scan or MRI to show the exact size, shape, and extent of the suspected bone tumor and to determine if it has invaded surrounding tissue.

-A positron emission tomography (PET) scan may also be used in bone cancer diagnosis.
-Unlike other imaging techniques that focus on a precise area of the body, PET scans have the ability to show cancer growth throughout the whole body.
-PET and CT scans can be used in combination to pinpoint the exact location of cancer.
-Often, CT scans of the chest are used to see if the tumor has spread to the patient’s lungs.
+We also may perform a PET scan as part of your diagnosis.
+Unlike other imaging techniques that focus on a precise area, PET scans can show cancer growth throughout your whole body.
+PET and CT scans can be used in combination with each other to pinpoint the location of the cancer.
+Often, CT scans of the chest are used to see if the cancer has spread to your lungs.